Kolmogorov-Loveland betting strategies lose the Betting game on open sets

 \section{Proof of the main theorem}

+\begin{proposition}[Key Proposition] The Chooser has a computable winning strategy with residue in the Betting game against conservative Gamblers. \end{proposition}

-We'll construct a strategy for the Chooser that chooses clopen sets consisting of sequences that on a set of positions $I$ have the number of ones that has remainder $o$ when divided by natural number $m$ .
-We'll call such clopen sets modulo sets.
-The module $m$ remains the same throughout the Betting game, while set of positions $I$ and the remainder $o$ change.
+We will construct a strategy for the Chooser that chooses clopen sets consisting of sequences that on a set of positions $I$ have the number of ones that has remainder $o$ when divided by natural number $m$ .
+We will call such clopen sets \textit{modulo sets}.
+The modulus $m$ remains the same throughout the Betting game, while set of positions $I$ and the remainder $o$ change.

 {\text{Mod}} \begin{definition}[Modulo set] For any subset of positions $I$, modulus $m$ and remainder $o$, the set of strings whose number of ones on positions in $I$ modulo $m$ is $o$ is denoted with $\Mod(I,m,o)$, that is,